OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 ## Audit snapshot

-These figures are a planning snapshot and should be refreshed before implementation if the branch moves substantially:
+These figures describe the pre-baseline Diesel history and should be refreshed if the source branch moves substantially:

 - 132 Diesel migration directories and 264 up/down files;
 - 65 up migrations containing data manipulation;